Nonye2K3/chia/k-sizes.md

 There was an oversight in Beta 14.
 For plots larger than k=32 the default buffer will not be enough to complete a plot.
 For k=33 a `-b 3077` is the absolute minimum needed with the rest of the defaults.
 A `-b 3139` will have better results by completing far more sorts in memory.
 More recommendations for 34-36 coming soon.

+## k=37

+There has been at least one k=37 plotted using the Beta 17 plotter.
+It required temporary space of 9.9 TiB of temp space, used 130TB of total IO, and took 404.5 hours (16.9 hours.)

 * [Pre Beta 8](#Pre-Beta-8)
 * [Beta 8 thru Beta 13](#Beta-8-thru-Beta-13)
 * [Beta 14 Data](#Beta-14-Data)